alchemyplatform/rundler/docs/config.md

 - `--rpc.port`:	Port to listen on for JSON-RPC requests (default: `3000`)
   - env: *RPC_PORT*
+  - *Only required when running in distributed mode*
 - `--rpc.host`:	Host to listen on for JSON-RPC requests (default: `0.0.0.0`)
   - env: *RPC_HOST*
+  - *Only required when running in distributed mode*
 - `--rpc.api`:	Which APIs to expose over the RPC interface (default: `eth,rundler`)
   - env: *RPC_API*
 - `--rpc.timeout_seconds`:	Timeout for RPC requests (default: 20)